Reports To: Knowledge & Grants Manager

 - Impeccable integrity and judgment: Models ethics and trustworthiness in all actions

-- Courage: Willingness to challenge assumptions and recommend innovative approaches or practices
+- Courageous creativity: Highly analytical with a willingness to question and challenge assumptions and recommend innovative approaches or practices to solve problems

 Compensation and Benefits

-The salary for this position is competitive and commensurate with qualifications and experience, and The Foundation offers a generous benefits package including medical, dental, and vision plans; paid time off and other paid leave policies; 401k matching; and a transit subsidy.
+The salary for this position is $70,000-85,000.
+The Foundation offers a generous benefits package including medical, dental, and vision plans; paid time off and other paid leave policies; 401k matching; and a transit subsidy.

 How To Apply

-The Libra Foundation is partnering with Walker and Associates Consulting – a national strategic management consulting and search firm – for recruitment.
-To apply, email a single PDF file containing a cover letter, resume and list of three references (candidates will be notified in advance of any outreach to your references) to email@example.com on or before 5:00 p.m. on Monday, July 15, 2019.
+The Libra Foundation is partnering with Walker and Associates Consulting – a woman of color-owned and -led strategic management consulting and search firm – for recruitment.
+To apply, email a single PDF file containing a cover letter, resume and list of three references (candidates will be notified in advance of any outreach to your references) to firstname.lastname@example.org on or before 5:00 p.m. on April 30, 2021.
 Use the subject line: Grants Associate.
 Resume review begins immediately.

 Questions or Nominations?
-Contact Jeannine N. Walker, Walker and Associates Consulting, at firstname.lastname@example.org.
+Contact Jeannine N. Walker, President and CEO, at email@example.com.